JuodaanViinaa/MedPCPy/README.md

 If the `"offset"` argument is not declared, it will take a default value of `0`.

 <a id="write-rows"></a>
 Finally, the `"write_rows"` argument determines whether the measure will be written vertically (along a single column with one row per session), or horizontally (along a single row with one column per session).
 If its value is set to `True`, then the measure will be written horizontally.
 Otherwise it will take the default value of `False` and the measure will be written vertically.
-This argument is available for all functions except for `resp_dist` and `get_cols`.
+This argument is available for all functions except for `"resp_dist"` and `"get_cols"`.

 #### Count_resp <a id="count-resp"></a>